Hastings residency: the stories so far

 I started as writer in residence at Hastings Library at the beginning of January.
 Since then, we’ve forged partnerships with 11 organisations to plan almost 40 creative writing workshops across the three months of the project.
-This includes six publicly bookable workshops, which will take place at the newly refurbished Hastings Library building (book here: adults / ages 11 to 16).
-Additionally you can book a one-to-one feedback session to discuss your work.
+This includes six bookable workshops open to the public, which will take place at the newly refurbished Hastings Library building.
+Additionally, members of the public can book a one-to-one feedback session to discuss their work.

 It’s an odd experience to be writer “in residence” for Hastings Library at the moment because it’s in a temporary home.
 I’m not really in residence at the building itself.
 It’s more like I’m inhabiting the idea of the library.
 The library is much more than a collection of books anyway, and more than a building.
 Think about all digital lending that happens – it’s conceivable you could have a library card and be an active user of Hastings Library without ever setting foot through the door.
 Though that would be a shame, especially when the refurbished building opens.